FS-Driverless/Formula-Student-Driverless-Simulator/docs/import-car-3d-model.md

 * From Drag Coefficient onwards all settings should be exactly equal to the settings in `SuvCarPawn`.
 Have fun copy-pasting.

 # 7. Selecting a car
-Update your settings.json `PawnPaths -> DefaultCar -> PawnBP` to point at the newly created pawn.
+Update your settings.json `PawnPaths -> DefaultCar -> PawnBP` field in the `settings.json` to point at the newly created pawn.
-It should (tm) work.
+Currently the following values are supported:

+* `Class'/AirSim/VehicleAdv/Cars/TechnionCar/TechnionCarPawn.TechnionCarPawn_C'`
+* `Class'/AirSim/VehicleAdv/Cars/SuvCar/SuvCarPawn.SuvCarPawn_C'`

 # 8. Sharing your vehicle with the world!